Updated: 5 days ago

 Date of Publication: 14/04/2023

-The ongoing health crisis has had a significant impact on businesses and industries
+The ongoing health crisis has had a significant affect on businesses and industries

 worldwide, and recruitment is no exception.
 In fact, the pandemic has forced many

 companies to reevaluate their recruitment processes and strategies.
 This is because